SageCode98/Nextflow_Secodary_Analysis/README.md

 🧰 Requirements

-Ensure the following tools and libraries are installed in your environment:
+Ensure the following tools and libraries are installed in your environment of choice i.e. conda or docker;

 System Tools